 One key objective of digital marketing is finding legitimate ways to get prospect information.
 Once you have contact information, you can start to create a relationship with that prospect.
 A great way to attract prospects to provide their contact information is to make an offer they can’t refuse on real estate landing pages.

 A landing page, sometimes called a squeeze page, is a page on the internet especially designed to make an offer to your prospects.
 For example, assume that you use Google Adwords to offer access to the MLS, giving buyers an easy way to look at homes for sale.
 When people click on that ad, you want them to “land” on a page that makes that offer; thus, the term “landing page.”

 You may also make offers on social media sites like Facebook, or on your own website.
 Your home page, for instance, could have an attention-grabbing call to action offering a free market report.
-When people click on that call to action, they should end up on a landing page.
+When people click on that call to action, they should end up on real estate landing pages.

 You could certainly set up any of the pages on your website as a landing page, but you won’t get the same response as you would when using a landing page.
 These tips will help you set up a good landing page.

 Control the Content